wilparsons/scannersort/README.md

 ## Reference
 ### `scannersort_[order]()`
 This is the sorting function that accepts the 2 following arguments.
 `[order]` is replaced with either `ascending` or `descending`.
 `count` is the count of elements in the `input` array.
 `input` is the array to sort.
 The default input data type in C is `int`.
 Any data type can be sorted by replacing all occurences of `int` with the appropriate data type.
 Other programming languages use generic types.
 The return value data type is `void`.

 ## Support
 ScannerSort was designed and developed by [Wil Parsons](https://wilparsons.com/).
-I'm available to extend, modifify or implement ScannerSort on a freelance or full-time work basis.
+I'm available for freelance work to extend, modifify and implement ScannerSort or other algorithms.